iXsystems/ixautomation/README.md

 service ixautomation start
 ```

-Set location of git repo with tests when running local
+Set location of git repo with tests

 ```
 ## When running outside of jenkins set WORKSPACE to the path of the local git repo containing tests